nimaafraz/Researcher-contribution-analyzer/Readme.md

-# Author Contribution and Citation Analysis from BibTeX
+# Researcher Contribution and Citation Analysis from BibTeX

 This Python script analyzes an author's publications from a BibTeX file and computes various metrics to reflect their contribution and impact in research.
 The script also extracts citation counts from the `note` field in the BibTeX entries (only available in bibtex files exported from Scopus Profiles) and calculates a **weighted contribution score** based on the author's role in each paper and the number of citations.